django/django/docs/getting-started.rst

         route("websocket.disconnect", ws_disconnect),
     ]

+Note that the ``http.request`` route is no longer present - if we leave it out, then Django will route HTTP requests to the normal view system by default, which is probably what you want.
+Even if you have a ``http.request`` route that matches just a subset of paths or methods, the ones that don't match will still fall through to the default handler, which passes it into URL routing and the views.

 With all that code, you now have a working set of a logic for a chat server.
 Test time!
 Run ``runserver``, open a browser and use that same JavaScript code in the developer console as before::